(Note: Sourcing for much of this glossary comes from W3C’s Web Accessibility Initiative (WAI).

 Visual focus:Helps a person know which element among multiple elements has the keyboard focus.
 A keyboard focus indicator can take different forms.
 One common form is a caret within the text field to indicate that the text field has the keyboard focus.

 Visually customizable: Font, size, color, and background can be set by the user.

 WCAG conformance: Meeting the requirements of WCAG success criteria.
 There are five requirements that must be met, including fully meeting at least one level of conformance.

-Web accessibility: Ensuring that websites electronic documents and other digital information can be easily accessed and used by people with disabilities, including by those who use assistive technology.
+Web accessibility: Ensuring that websites, electronic documents and other digital information can be independently accessed and used by people with disabilities, including by those who use assistive technology.